 “Hyperlinks” — AKA URLs or just links — are the foundation of webpage interconnectedness.
 When creating links from one page to another page, put some thought into the text that is actually linked.
 It should be succinct yet informative and provide context to help the reader decide whether it’s worth following.
 “Click here,” for example, is succinct but not informative and should be avoided.

 Adding a photo or a graphic to your webpage can be a good way to create visual interest and convey meaning or information.
 Unfortunately, that meaning will be hidden from those using assistive technologies if you don’t also add a description of the image in the “alternative text” field.
 Adding this description is important and mandatory.

 Learn how to add alt text to graphic files on your website.

 Using larger, bolder heading text can guide readers to the information they seek and visually enhance a webpage.
 Keep in mind that visually impaired visitors may use a screen reader to “scan” your page by jumping from heading to heading, so making headings helpful and informative is always important.

 Learn more about best practices when writing headings.

 Text Color and Proper Contrast

 You might be tempted add brightly colored text to your page thinking it will capture your reader’s attention.
 That might be the case from some readers, but if the contrast between the text color and the background is low, you could make the text inaccessible to a percentage of your audience.
 All the standard colors in our templates are designed to exceed minimum contrast ratios.
-Don’t alter the color of the text on your page unless your working with a designer who can confirm color is accessible.
+Don’t alter the color of the text on your page unless you’re working with a designer who can confirm that the color is accessible.